John Thewlis (cricketer, born 1828): Career overview

 Thewlis went on to enjoy a successful first-class career with his county and elsewhere, scoring 1,548 runs at an average of 15.48.
 His solitary century came against Surrey, whom he met seventeen times.
 He also appeared for the All-England Eleven (1862), North of England (1864–1865), England (1864–1868, albeit not at Test level), United England Eleven (1865), the Players (1868) and the United North of England Eleven (1875).
 With his playing days all but behind him, he umpired at least sixteen first-class matches from 1869 to 1887.

 Late life hardship

 Like many professional cricketers of his era, Thewlis fell on hard times after the end of his career.
 When Alfred Pullin, cricket and rugby correspondent for the Yorkshire Evening Post, sought to track him down for one of eighteen interviews with veteran cricketers in the winter of 1897–98, he was unable to locate his home.
-On inquiring of Yorkshire County Cricket Club as to his whereabouts, he was informed, "think dead; if not, in Manchester".
+On inquiring of Yorkshire County Cricket Club as to his whereabouts, he was informed, "think dead; if not, Manchester".

 When Pullin finally did find Thewlis, "he was trudging on foot with a heavy basket of laundry clothes on his shoulder" and, at the end of the four-mile trek "was anxious to walk back again, as soon as possible, to earn a few coppers by getting in a load of coals".
 Thewlis was seventy years old then.
 He died the following year, in December 1899, at Lascelles Hall.